 - Delta has 114 A319s and A320s, which are an average of well over 20 years old, so these will need to be replaced at some point

 - Delta has 77 Boeing 737-800s in its fleet, plus 159 Boeing 737-900ERs, which are an average of over 10 years old

-In the fall of 2021, Bastian expressed surprise that Delta hasn’t yet reached a deal on 737 MAXs, so why isn’t this happening?
-All we can do is speculate, but it sure seems to me like it comes down to price.
+In the fall of 2021, Bastian expressed surprise that Delta hadn’t yet reached a deal on 737 MAXs, so why hadn’t it happened?
+All we can do is speculate, but it sure seems to me like it came down to price.

 Delta and Ryanair are both known to be looking for a deal when it comes to buying planes.
 Similar to Delta, Ryanair has been in negotiations with Boeing for quite a while over an additional 737 MAX order.
 In the fall of 2021 it was announced that negotiations between the two companies had been called off, as they weren’t able to reach a deal.
 As Ryanair CEO Michael O’Leary described it:

 “We are disappointed we couldn’t reach agreement with Boeing on a Max 10 order.
 However, Boeing have a more optimistic outlook on aircraft pricing than we do, and we have a disciplined track record of not paying high prices for aircraft.”